Radous5555/Final-Project/Readme.md

 3. Submit the results to API endpoint.
 4. Generate and send a PDF report by email.
 5. Monitor the health of the machine and send alerts by email.

+I plan to update this repository over time as I advance my knowledge.